-Citrus Heights is known for its mall and to a much lesser degree an amusing intersection where Sunrise (Boulevard) implausibly meets Sunset (Avenue), Citrus Heights.
-It has also long been known as Republican country, and for good reason.
+Citrus Heights is known for its mall and to a much lesser degree an amusing intersection where Sunrise (Boulevard) implausibly meets Sunset (Avenue).
+It has also long been known as Republican country for good reason.

 So Citrus Heights is dependably Red.
 That said, smaller shifts are at play.
 The first indication of this is that shrunken victory margin by Trump in 2020.
-It’s not enough to push the city anywhere near swing territory.
-After all, Democrats have done well over the past decade to simply keep its voter registration share apace with the city’s 4.6% population growth.
+It’s not enough to push the city into true swing territory.
+It’s been victory enough for Democrats that they’ve kept their registration share on pace with the city’s 4.6% population growth.

-No. Where the truly interesting action in town is in the No Party Preference/ Independent category.
-Drawing almost completely from the GOP share, NPP/Indies have added six points in the last decade and pulled Republican registration down to almost equal to the Democrats.
+Where the truly interesting action in town is in the No Party Preference/ Independent category.
+Registered NPP/Indie voters in Citrus Heights have grown by six points in the last decade – drawn almost completely from the Republican share.
+This has pulled Republican registrations down almost equal to the Democrats.
 On paper at least.

 This decline is almost certainly due to the local, state and national GOP having lost its path.
-This has left Main Street Republicans with no interest in Trump’s crude cult of personality and conspiracy theories to de-affiliate.
+This has left Main Street Republicans with no interest in Trump’s crude cult of personality and conspiracy theories with little option other than to de-affiliate from the GOP.

-However, when push comes to shove in a red-versus-blue general election contests, they generally vote Republican.
-To more exactly examine this, we need to skip Trump’s last election, as too many Republicans voted against him for President, but voted red down ballot.
+However, when push comes to shove in a red-versus-blue general election contest, they generally vote Republican.
+To see this in action, first ignore Trump’s last election, as too many Republicans voted against him for President, but still voted red down ballot.

-Instead, a better race to review is the 2020 State Assembly District 8 race of moderate incumbent Ken Cooley (D) versus Republican Cathy Cook.
-All of Citrus Heights resides in this district, and Cook was a credible candidate, even if a longshot given the Democratic makeup in the rest of SA-8 is.
+Instead, review the 2020 State Assembly District 8 race between moderate incumbent Ken Cooley (D) versus Republican Cathy Cook.
+All of Citrus Heights resides in this district, and Cook was a credible candidate, even if a longshot given the Democratic makeup in the rest of AD-8.
 Still, in Citrus Heights she won by a solid 6 points.

-Making the safe assumption of equal turnout by Democrats and Republicans, we can assume each candidate won their party’s voter registration share.
-Presuming all registered Republicans (37%) voted for Cook, then she got roughly 16 points of the 29 point NPP/Independent vote, and Cooley got the other 13 points.
-This computes to a 55-45 Republican advantage among Citrus Heights NPP/Indies.
+If one makes the safe assumption of equal turnout by Democrats and Republicans and presume all registered Republicans (37%) voted for Cook, then she got roughly 16 points of the 29 point NPP/Independent vote.
+Cooley in turn got the other 13 points.
+This translates into a 55-45 Republican advantage among Citrus Heights NPP/Indies.